 There are over 15,000 fire hydrants in the City of Hamilton.
-Each year we perform maintenance on approximately 5,000 hydrants, completing all hydrants on a 3 year cycle.
+Each year the City performs maintenance on approximately 5,000 hydrants, completing all hydrants on a 3 year cycle.
 Part of this maintenance is to improve the fire flows in older watermains and ensure that all hydrants are in compliance with the Fire Code.
 This helps to ensure that there is enough water flow to fight fires and helps to protect your neighbourhood in case of an emergency.

 A City contractor will show up in your neighbourhood and post signs on the street about the work being done.
 You can generally expect 1 truck and a 2 person crew.
 The process involves flushing water from between 2 fire hydrants.
 A large hose will be hooked up to one of the fire hydrants.
 The hose will have a diffuser on the end and will run down the side of the street toward the catch basin.
 During the flushing you will notice a lot of water on the road, but it will be controlled and kept to the side as seen in the photo.
 There will not be any excessive noise, only that of flowing water.
 This process will be repeated for every hydrant on the street.